wli189/NasMon/DESIGN.md

 ## 3. Semantic Colors

-Business views must not scatter hex colors everywhere.
-Colors must be provided through Asset Catalog or Design System semantic tokens.
+Business views must not scatter hex colors everywhere. `NasMonTheme.swift` provides the active semantic token source through dynamic UIKit-backed colors; an Asset Catalog may be used only when a semantic token requires an asset.

 ### 3.1 Global Colors